 A day trip from Doolin to one of the three stunning Aran Islands is a must.
 They are an off shore extension of the Burren and are one of the last out-posts of Gaelic civilisation where Irish is still the native language of their inhabitants.
 Ferries run daily from Doolin harbour, with the crossing taking 30 minutes.Doolin Harbour is a 15 minute walk from The Lodges @ Sea View House.

 Inis Oirr (Inishere) or "island of the east" is the smallest and most beautiful, with so much to offer.
 It has all the amenities larger Inishmore but without the hoards of visitors.
 It is set in glistening crystal clear blue atlantic waters and boasts an amazing beach, rare plants and flowers and a wealth of breath taking scenery.
 Experience the traditional way of life practised by an Irish speaking community of around 300 as you lose yourself on one of the many narrow laneways that divide small flower filled stone walled fields.
 The ruins of a 15th century O’Brien tower house built inside an earlier stone fort can be seen from anywhere on the island.

 Inis Oirr has so much to offer yet it's possible to explore it on foot but you can also rent bicycles or horse-and-carriage right at the harbour.
 To eat we recommend Tigh Ned's pub.
 It has retained its old character and has a great beer garden just 15 metres from edge of Galway Bay.

-You can hire electric bikes from E-Whiz in Kilfenora, who will deliver them to Sea View House.
+Electric Bikes. can hired from E-Whiz in Kilfenora, who will deliver them to your lodge.
 You will be supplied with everything you need.
-If you bring your own bikes we can provide secure storage.
-The North Clare Cycle network has Doolin as its hub.
+If you bring your own bikes we can provide a safe place to store them.
+The North Clare Cycle network has Doolin Ireland as its hub.